 A home assessment means the value of the home as determined by the local assessor for the purpose of determining property taxes.
 Home assessments are used only to calculate property tax amounts.

-PART TWO: INFORMATION NECESSARY TO DETERMINE VALUE OF PROPERTY
+INFORMATION NECESSARY TO DETERMINE VALUE OF PROPERTY

 (If additional explanation or documentation is necessary, please attach)

 - Relationship between seller and purchaser (parent-child, in-laws, siblings, etc.):